 The first album I bought deliberately to piss my parents off.
 It worked.
 For a brief time I considered forming a band because of it (and as I know many great bands did likewise in its wake); I mean, the Sex Pistols were a terrible band, but that was their appeal and I knew any band I was in would be terrible too.
 I also managed to slip a copy into the tape deck at the school gymnasium one day.
 It got midway through “Bodies” (i.e. Track 2) before the teacher yanked the tape out of the deck and asked; “who put this garbage in the stereo?”
 Of course, I manned up and admitted, proudly, that it was I. I was so Punk Rock.

 Summer 1992 was the second installment of the Lollapalooza festival – the one that hit as the whole Alt Rock explosion, well, EXPLODED.
 Pearl Jam, Soundgarden, RHCP … all great.
 But as dusk fell in advance of Ministry taking the stage, I noticed all these black clad vampire people emerge from the crowd and surround us.
 They were everywhere.
 And when Ministry began to play, the place went NUTS.
 After the dust settled and we returned to our normal lives, I knew I was going to grab a Ministry album, which I did – this one – as I was in the midst of packing for college.
 It was the album that blasted out my dorm room door from September to December of 1992.
-My roommate who’d never even heard of them became hooked on it and we went to see them play maple Leaf gardens that December.
-MLG was just up the road from my dorm – walking distance – where I saw U2 in 92 and Nirvana in 93.
-This album makes me think of that period when after years of being stuck in small-town Ontario, I was off the leash at last.
+My roommate who’d never even heard of them became hooked on it and we went to see them play that December at a venue just up the road from my dorm.
+This album makes me think of that period when after years of being stuck in small-town nowhere, I was off the leash at last.

 More to come …